surister/cratedb-guide/docs/admin/clustering/multi-node-setup.rst

 Metadata gateway
 ^^^^^^^^^^^^^^^^

-When running a multi-node cluster, you can configure the `metadata gateway`_ settings so that CrateDB delays recovery until a certain number of nodes is available.
+When running a multi-node cluster, you can configure the :ref:`metadata gateway <metadata-gateway>` settings so that CrateDB delays recovery until a certain number of nodes is available.
 This is useful because if recovery is started when some nodes are down